 - 2 teaspoons confectioners' sugar

-- In a small bowl, beat butter and sugar until crumbly.
+- In a small mixing bowl, beat butter and sugar for 2 minutes or until crumbly.
 Beat in egg whites and extract.
 Combine the flour, baking powder and salt; gradually add to sugar mixture.
 Stir in cherries and almonds (dough will be stiff).

 - Press into an 8-in. square baking dish coated with cooking spray.
 Bake at 375° for 15-20 minutes or until lightly browned.
 Cool for 5 minutes.
 Remove from pan to a cutting board; cut biscotti in half with a serrated knife.
 Cut each half into 1/2-in. slices.